 All you have to do is enter basic information about your car and driving history, then The Zebra compares prices from more than 100 companies to find you the best price.

 The Zebra says it saves its users up to $670 a year.

 If you find a policy you like, you can sign up online instantly.

 5. Get Rid of Your Credit Card Debt

 Fact: Credit card debt is the most expensive kind of debt.
 And the truth is, your credit card company is getting rich off those high interest rates.
-But a website called Fiona could help you pay off that bill as soon as tomorrow.
+But a website called AmOne wants to help.

-Before you know it, all that credit card debt — and the anxiety that comes with it — could be gone by tomorrow.
+Before you know it, all that credit card debt — and the anxiety that comes with it — could be gone.

 1For Securities priced over $1,000, purchase of fractional shares starts at $0.05.